Houston Communication Programs

-This program offers a wealth of concentration options: advertising, corporate communication, health communication, integrated communication, interpersonal communication, journalism, media production, media studies, and public relations.
+This program offers a wealth of concentration options: organizational/corporate communication, health communication, integrated communication, and interpersonal communication.
 Regardless of choice, all communication majors take core classes in mass communications in society, communication philosophies, research methods, and communication law.

 Master of Arts in Communication

-Part of the admission requirements for this program include having a bachelor's degree in the student's chosen communication specialty or at least 18 college credits in the field.
-Students can pick from concentrations in mass communication studies, public relations studies, health communication studies, and speech communication.
+Part of the admission requirements for this program includes having a bachelor's degree in the student's chosen communication specialty or at least 18 college credits in the field.
+Students can pick from concentrations in mass communication studies, public relations studies, and health communication.
 Additionally, students choose between a thesis and a non-thesis option; the thesis option requires 30 credits of coursework, while the non-thesis option requires 36 credits and a comprehensive exam.

 Texas Southern University (TSU)